spicycumin5/spotify-release-radar/README.md

 `task_id`, the run's logical date, and the error message, then both emails a human and writes an audit row to a Postgres `alert_log` table.

-This project was built to demonstrate the kind of work Astronomer's **Astro Core Services** team does: real orchestration logic plus observability ("alerting frameworks") on top of it — not just "write a DAG."

 ## Architecture